Sha-Lab/FEAT/README.md

 #### MiniImageNet Dataset

 The MiniImageNet dataset is a subset of the ImageNet that includes a total number of 100 classes and 600 examples per class.
-We follow the [previous setup](https://github.com/twitter/meta-learning-lstm), and use 64 classes as SEEN categories, 16 and 20 as two sets of UNSEEN categories for model validation and evaluation respectively.
+We follow the [previous setup](https://github.com/twitter/meta-learning-lstm), and use 64 classes as SEEN categories, 16 and 20 as two sets of UNSEEN categories for model validation and evaluation, respectively.

 #### CUB Dataset
 [Caltech-UCSD Birds (CUB) 200-2011 dataset](http://www.vision.caltech.edu/visipedia/CUB-200-2011.html) is initially designed for fine-grained classification.
 It contains in total 11,788 images of birds over 200 species.
-On CUB, we randomly sampled 100 species as SEEN classes, another two 50 species are used as two UNSEEN sets.
-We crop all images with given bounding box before training.
-We only test CUB with ConvNet backbone in our work.
+On CUB, we randomly sampled 100 species as SEEN classes, and another two 50 species are used as two UNSEEN sets.
+We crop all images with given bounding boxes before training.
+We only test CUB with the ConvNet backbone in our work.

 #### TieredImageNet Dataset
 [TieredImageNet](https://github.com/renmengye/few-shot-ssl-public) is a large-scale dataset  with more categories, which contains 351, 97, and 160 categoriesfor model training, validation, and evaluation, respectively.
 The dataset can also be download from [here](https://github.com/kjunelee/MetaOptNet).